Jason C. Eck, DO, MS

 What are the potential complications of surgery for kyphosis?

-The most common complications from surgery for kyphosis include infection and failure of the bones to heal (failure of fusion, pseudoarthrosis).
-Other more serious complications are much less common, including injury to the nerves or blood vessels or complications related to anesthesia.
+The most common complications from surgery for kyphosis include infection and failure of the bones to heal (failure of fusion, also known as pseudoarthrosis).
+Other more serious complications are much less common, including injury to the nerves or blood vessels, complications related to anesthesia, or blood clots in lower extremities or lungs.

 What ongoing care is required for patients with kyphosis?